 Engineers prepare test plans and test cases early in the process, at the project design phase.
-We employ a rigorous testing structure that includes usability testing, interface testing, compatibility testing, performance testing, and security testing.
+We use a rigorous testing structure that includes usability testing, interface testing, compatibility testing, performance testing, and security testing.
 The application’s features, functionalities, and user experience flow are tested in each phase, helping us to maintain app quality.

-Bugs are logged internally using an issue tracker database.
-Re-testing is done to check addressed issues.
-Developer testing is also conducted based on the test cases, and issues that arise from testing in various phases of reviews will be solved through debugging.
+Bugs are logged using an issue tracker database.
+Re-testing is done to check previously addressed issues.
+Developer testing is also conducted based on the test cases, and problems that arise from testing in various phases of reviews will be solved through debugging.
 This helps us to avoid product imperfections and ensure the performance of the application under different conditions.
 After testing the app, it is reviewed to ensure the app complies with the client’s requirements and expectations.

 Once the app is tested and gets approval from the client, it is uploaded to its respective iOS and or Android app store.
 Pre-release checklists are executed before the app’s launch to ensure quality assurance procedures.
 This includes source code reviews, memory leak testing, security testing, and performance analysis.
 Test engineers prepare release notes by including information such as core features, installation instructions, bug reporting capabilities, and required credentials.
 This process helps inform clients about the app’s finalized features upon release.